marine-defrag/marine-defrag-server/README.md

 ### Production consoles

-To access the production Rails console, run `bin/kamal app exec "bin/rails console" --interactive`.
+To access the production Rails console, run `bin/production/console`.

-To access the production postgresql console, run `bin/kamal app exec "psql $(bin/rails runner 'puts Rails.application.credentials.database_url')" --interactive`.
+To access the production postgresql console, run `bin/production/psql`.

+Note that both of these require that you have the correct permissions to access the production environment.

 ## OUTDATED: Documentation